 In the middle of the Baltic Sea, you will find Bornholm.
 The winter nights can be cold, quiet and clear here, but winter is the best time to discover the island’s authenticity: the island’s unique nature lures with raw beauty and sheer power.
-Watch the waves against the steep cliffs and visit some of the many interesting museums on the island.
+Watch the waves against the steep cliffs and enjoy beautiful walks along the white sandy beaches and twisted cliff paths.

-Your relaxing holiday on Bornholm (also named one of Europe’s best holiday Islands by Conde Nast Traveler, 2019) begins already when boarding the ferry.
-The modern and direct ferry from Sassnitz/Mukran on the German Island Rügen brings you quick and safe to Bornholm.
+Your relaxing holiday on Bornholm (also named one of Europe’s best holiday Islands by Conde Nast Traveler) begins when boarding the ferry.
+The modern and direct ferry from Sassnitz/Mukran on the German Island Rügen brings you quickly and safely to Bornholm.
 In less than 3½ hours.

 You can also travel by high-speed ferry from Ystad in Sweden – or take the plane from Copenhagen to Rønne on Bornholm.

 For centuries, crafts have been a tradition on Bornholm.
 And because of its high quality, Bornholm has been named the first European Word Craft Region by the World Craft Council.
-Pay a visit to some of the local craftsmen.
+Pay a visit to some of the local crafts makers.

 Everywhere on the island, you’ll find cosy restaurants.
 Many of them solely use local ingredients for their menus.
 The perfect basis for your romantic “Dinner for two”.